kdgregory/log4j-aws-appenders/README.md

 I have made an intentional effort to limit dependencies to the bare minimum.
 This has in some cases meant that I write internal implementations for functions that are found in common libraries.

+## Contributions

+At this time I am not accepting contributions.
+If you find a bug in the code, please submit an issue that explains the problem and includes the filename and line number (or better, a link to the source) where the error exists.

 ## For more information